WHAT IS NORSE?

 Most of the information about NORSE is in scholarly publications that may be difficult for the layman to fully understand, but they are available to the public (in a summarized form at least) here.
 An annotated list of relevant publications is also available on the Medical Professionals segment of this website.

 WHY DID THIS HAPPEN?

 No one knows for certain why NORSE strikes some patients and not others.
 The exact cause of the disorder is similarly unknown and the best medical treatments for it are also not established.
 What is known is that NORSE is a rare disorder.
+At the same time, underreporting and misdiagnoses are likely since the term itself is new and not well established.
 There is no evidence that NORSE runs in the family; no reports of NORSE striking more than once in a family.
-Underreporting and misdiagnoses are likely since the term itself is new and not well established and there are limited but growing number of published studies on NORSE or related disorders you can read here.

 This is a working site.
 Readers are invited to submit additional terms they think should be included here.
 Please use comment page.

 Despite the fact that the patient never had epilepsy previously, if a diagnosis of NORSE has been given, the patient currently has a disorder that falls under the disease category of epilepsy.
 A readable description of epilepsy is here:

 Epilepsy is characterized by seizures, but seizures are not all the same.
 Status epilepticus is not a disease in and of itself; it is an event, a symptom of any of a number of diseases or disorders.
 Status epilepticus is considered the most extreme form of seizure, marked by abnormally prolonged seizures that can have severe long-term neurological consequences including death.
 The knowledge about status epilepticus (sometimes shortened to "status" or "being in status") is evolving such that a revised definition of the term was issued in the fall of 2015 by the International League Against Epilepsy.